 Scholarship recipients are subject to the following conditions:

 We also offer a National Merit Finalist Scholarship package for students named National Merit Finalists.
-If a student is awarded a Presidential, Singletary, or National Merit Finalist Scholarship, that award will replace the Rogers Scholars Scholarship.
+If a student is awarded a Presidential, Singletary, or National Merit Finalist Patterson Scholarship, that award will replace the Provost and Rogers Scholars Scholarships.

 Lindsey Wilson College, located in Columbia, Ky., is offering full-tuition scholarships to all Rogers Scholars program graduates who earn a score of 24 or better on the ACT.
 Those students that score below a 24 will receive a half-tuition scholarship.